hpc2n/selecting-modules/docs/programs.md

 ## Python-based packages

-It varies between centres how many packages are installed with the base Python packages, how many are installed as separate modules, what prerequsites are required (most centers apart from PDC are the same), and the available version numbers.
+It varies between centres how many packages are installed with the base Python packages, how many are installed as separate modules, what prerequsites are required (most centres apart from PDC are the same), and the available version numbers.

 !!! note

-    - **HPC2N:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...)
+    - **HPC2N** and **C3SE:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...)
     - **LUNARC:** Little is installed with the Python module, but instead most of the common Python packages are available as extra modules (SciPy-bundle, Jupyter, mpi4py, matplotlib, tensorflow, PyTorch, Python-bundle-PyPi, ...).
-Anaconda3 bundles more into one module (SciPy, Pandas, Matplotlib, etc), but does not incorporate other modules as well unless they are installed in a custom environment.
+Anaconda3 bundles more into one module (SciPy, Pandas, Matplotlib, etc), but other modules loaded alongside it are typically not recognised.
+Additional modules must be installed in a custom environment.
-    - **C3SE:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, Horovod)
     - **NSC:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, PyTorch, Python-bundle-PyPi, Jupyter, ...).
-Most programs on Tetralith also have an extra prerequisite, `buildtool-easybuild/4.8.0-hpc<version>` that must be loaded before anything else.
+Most programs on Tetralith also have an extra prerequisite, `buildtool-easybuild/4.X.X-hpc<version>` that must be loaded before anything else.
     - **UPPMAX-Pelle:** Little is installed with the Python module, but most of the common Python packages are available as extra modules (SciPy-bundle, matplotlib, mpi4py, Python-bundle-PyPi, Jupyter-lab, ...).
 No Prerequisites are needed!
     - **UPPMAX-Rackham:** Very many packages are installed with the Python module.
     - **PDC:** most modules included in SciPy-bundle (NumPy, SciPy, Pandas, etc.) are in `cray-python` modules, and these are compatible with a couple of the installed versions of matplotlib.
 Python modules that do not include the `cray-` prefix have very little installed in them and are not compatible with most other Python-adjacent modules; these are typically intended as bases for users to build their own environments.
 Most programs on Dardel also have an extra prerequisite, `PDC/XX.XX` or `PDCOLD/XX.XX` that must be loaded before anything else.